 Sevilla holds the biggest of all the religious celebrations of Semana Santa in Spain with about 1.5 million people attending.
 The celebration begins on Palm Sunday and goes up to Easter Sunday.
 It’s one of the biggest festivals in March, or April – depending on when Easter falls.

-It is a huge celebration with tons of different activities.
+It is a huge religious celebration with tons of different activities.
 One of the most popular activities is marching in the procession of brotherhoods of the church and penitents with is later followed by floats decorated with images of the Virgin Mary or Jesus.

 Semana Santa festivals are an incredible sight that you must see if you are planning a trip to Spain around Holy Week.
 It’s one of the biggest Christian festivals in the world.

 2. India’s Kumbh Mela religious festival

 What is the Kumbh Mela?

 The Kumbh Mela is the biggest festival in the world, held in India.
 Every four years there’s a mini Kumbh Mela, but the big deal is every 12 years.
 I went in 2019.
 The one in 2013 was the biggest celebration in the world ever, with an estimated almost 120 million visitors.

 The Kumbh Mela in Prayag happens at the convergence of the Ganges, the Jamuna, and the mythical Sarasvati rivers.
 It’s an incredibly religious experience to attend, and the holy sadhus come down from the mountains to join.
 Devotees take the pilgrimage in the hope of washing away their past sins.

 Bathing is the most important ritual here, for ‘soul-cleansing’.
 Devotees believe that by taking a dip in the river, their sins are forgiven.
 Other rituals include religious assemblies, devotional singing, mass feeding and debates on sacred doctrines.
 You can find out more about the Kumbh Mela here.